Lebanon: New aid package is unlikely to lead to reform | DW | 03.12.2020

 Last night's decision to establish a new fund — the Reform, Recovery and Reconstruction framework, or 3RF for short — will see Lebanon receive additional funds.
 Details of the fund and how it will be managed are to be announced on Friday.

-According to the French government, more than €280 million($338 millon ) in emergency aid have already been handed out, after the first donor conference, held immediately after the port explosion.
+According to the French government, more than €280 million($338 million ) in emergency aid have already been handed out, after the first donor conference, held immediately after the port explosion.

 Now, member states of the European Union alone are pledging a further €100 million, on top of the almost €70 million handed out already, European Council President Charles Michel said in a statement.